 - Mr. Fanservice:

-- Spent quite a bit of his time on the set of Girls shirtless or even naked.
-He joked that the Girls cameraman had probably seen him naked almost as many times as his wife had.
+- Spent much of his time on the set of Girls shirtless or even naked.
+He joked that the Girls cameraman had probably seen him naked almost as often as his wife had.

 - Played for Laughs in his Shirtless Scene in The Last Jedi, with Rey asking Kylo Ren if he can put something on as the two of them telepathically communicate through the Force.